 Your surgeon will apply a local anesthetic to the eye to ensure a painless procedure.
 A tiny, self-sealing incision is then made in the sclera (the white portion of the eye).
 The clouded lens is dissolved using a device that emits ultrasonic waves.
 It is then carefully removed and replaced by a foldable intraocular lens or an IOL.
 The new lens will restore the function of a healthy, natural lens.
 The entire procedure lasts approximately 15 minutes.

 Innovative technology and advancements in intraocular lenses have improved both visual outcomes and reduced or eliminated the need for glasses or contacts following cataract surgery.

 Intraocular lenses or IOLs are medical devices that are inserted into the eye following the removal of the natural lens.
-These devices may eliminate dependence on corrective lenses or glasses by providing the corrective power necessary to focus light rays directly on the retina.
-Properly focused light rays allow us to see clear images.
+These devices may eliminate dependence on corrective glasses or contacts by providing the corrective power necessary to focus light rays on the retina.

 What location will my cataract surgery be performed at?

 Cataract surgeries are performed at the Eye Surgery Center of Michigan located in Troy, Michigan.
 Our state-of-the-art surgical center provides a relaxed, patient-focused environment offering fully-equipped operating rooms, the latest surgical technologies, and specially-trained, experienced staff.
 Out-patient surgery is available to most patients and usually allows them to be discharged within 30 minutes after surgery to recuperate in the comfort of their own home.

 Address: 3455 Livernois, Troy, Michigan 48083 (directions & map)